TV-Rename/Website/_manual/user/index.md

 <!-- START ADD/EDIT SHOW --------------------- -->
 ## Add/Edit Show

-The *Add/Edit Show* pane has a number of tabs of its own, they are discussed below: -
+The *Add/Edit Show* window has a number of tabs of its own, they are discussed below: -

 {% include_relative add-edit-basics.md %}